ComradePhilos/CoYOTe/lib/x86_64-win64/CoyoteDefaults.rst

 # hash value = 17622801
 coyotedefaults.eminvalidfileformat='The file could not be loaded, because'+ ' it is not a valid CoYOT(e) file!'

+# hash value = 111016481
+coyotedefaults.emfilenotfound='Error: The file could not be found!'

 # hash value = 93223009